docker-archive/deploykit/pkg/run/v0/terraform/README.md

 This format actually supports a variety of plugin startup mechanism (eg. exec to shell, to docker, etc.) but the one we care about for best UX is the `inproc` which essentially embeds all the important plugins in the same binary and will run in the same infrakit daemon process.
-The `inproc` lauch system uses the go packages and registration mechanism mentioned above (in the `pkg/run/v0` and all the subpackages below it).
-So the block here will set up the input for a key `terraform` which uses `inproc` subsystem to launch the `terraform` kind:
+The `inproc` launch system uses the go packages and registration mechanism mentioned above (in the `pkg/run/v0` and all the subpackages below it).

+The block here will set up the input for a key `terraform` which uses `inproc` subsystem to launch the `terraform` kind:

 ```